leafney/alpine-spiderenv-py2/README.md

 [program:spider_hello]   		            ; program name
-command=python hello.py     				; the program (relative uses PATH, can take args) directory=/app/spider/hello 	            ; directory to cwd to before exec (def no cwd) user=spider  								; setuid to this UNIX account to run the program autostart=true                           	; start at supervisord start (default: true) autorestart=true                         	; whether/when to restart (default: unexpected.May be one of false, unexpected, or true) startsecs=10  								; number of secs prog must stay running (def.
+command=python hello.py     				; the program (relative uses PATH, can take args) directory=/app/spider/hello 	            ; directory to cwd to before exec (def no cwd) user=root   								; setuid to this UNIX account to run the program autostart=true                           	; start at supervisord start (default: true) autorestart=true                         	; whether/when to restart (default: unexpected.May be one of false, unexpected, or true) startsecs=10  								; number of secs prog must stay running (def.
 1)